ahmed-alzahrani/QUEST/Documentation/Weekly Updates/Team14Week3.md

 Julian Greppin (100899233):

-1.The Number of Hours spent on the Project since the lecture of (Lecture): 10~ 2.The IDs of Features I have completed this week?
-F5001 Worked with Mohamed Kazma on his completed features.
+1.The Number of Hours spent on the Project since the lecture of (Lecture): 6~ 2.The IDs of Features I have completed this week?
+F5001 - Completed testing on the algorithm as well as designing alternative formulae for the script.
-3.The IDs of the features you are planning to tackle from Jan 30 to Feb 6th?
+Worked with Mohamed Kazma on the UI features he listed 3.The IDs of the features you are planning to tackle from Jan 30 to Feb 6th?
+#F0006 - Quest cards
+  #F0006-2 2 stage quests
+  #F0006-3 3 stage quests
+  #F0006-4 quests with specialized foes
+  #F0006-5 4/5 stage quests